maarky/option/README.md

     if(false === strpos('abc', 'a')) { ... }

 You can also use Options when assigning a value to an optional property.
-For example, a User object might take an ID, name and email address.
-When pulling the user from a database you have an ID but when you create a new User object you do not have an ID until after it has been inserted into the DB.
-The User might also have an optional phone number.
+For example, a User object might have an ID.
+When pulling the user from a database you have an ID so you supply it to the object as a Some but when you create a new User object you do not yet have an ID so you provide a None.
 You can easily determine whether or not a User object has been persisted by calling $user->getId()->isDefined() without the User object needing to understand its origins or whether or not it is persisted.

 This implementation of Options also allows you to specify what type of data it contains.
 It comes with a base Option that can accept any type of data as well as Option classes for each PHP data type and for DateTime objects.
 It can be extended